Search

 Back to top

 The development of tennis elbow is associated with repeated contraction of the forearm muscles.
 These muscles control hand and wrist movements.
-They are attached to tendons that connect them to only two small points of bone just above the elbow, one on the outer side, the other on the inner side.
+They are attached to tendons that connect them to only two small points of bone just above the elbow, one on the outer side, and the other on the inner side.

 There are weak points in the way tendons connect these muscles to the bone above the elbow.
 The points where the tendons attach are sometimes too small to handle the strong force of the powerful muscles.
-These tendons can get overloaded when the hand and forearm are used in strong, jerky movements such as gripping, lifting, or throwing.
+These tendons can overload when the hand and forearm are used in strong, jerky movements such as gripping, lifting, or throwing.

 What are the risk factors for tennis elbow?